TosbackCgusBridge-Bot/CGUs-versions/Politico/Privacy Policy.md

 4. 4 Mitchell: Men at MSNBC make more money
 5. 5 Obama's daughters' school evacuated
 6. 6 Obama cedes the future to Romney
-7. 7 Tagg jokes about 'swing' at Obama
+7. 7 Ann Romney corrects Whoopi on LDS
-8. 8 Ann corrects Whoopi on LDS
+8. 8 Beckel: 'It is over' for Obama if poll is true
-9. 9 Beckel: 'It is over' for Obama if poll is true
+9. 9 Tagg jokes about 'swing' at Obama
-10. 10 Tiny N.H. could punch above weight
+10. 10 Playing to donors, GOP groups spill secrets

-Updated: 10/19/2012 7:02 AM ET
+Updated: 10/19/2012 10:18 AM ET

 1. 1 Clinton trashes whiners
 2. 2 Obama gets more time